 There are tons of historical sites to visit in Aix.
 Choose one of their art museums, like the Musee Granet, located just 5 minutes from Cous Mirabour.
 Or head to Camp des Milles – which was originally a factory turned concentration camp.

-Aix is also has a local marketplace which is worth visiting.
+Aix is also has a local marketplace that is worth visiting.
 Le Grand Marche is a popular provincial market in Aix, offering fresh fruits and other local delicacies.

 Distance from Paris: 4.50 hours by train, 7.25 hours drive.

 Nearest Airport: Marseille airport

 Nice is the popular beach town located in the French Riviera.
 The sun is extra special here with many glamorous private and public beaches, resorts and cafes to indulge in.